sausman/tiles-challenge/README.md

 3. Set up your development environment (optionally, use the preconfigured Vagrant VM that we've provided— see below)
 4. Start coding!

 ### Vagrant Virtual Development Machine

+This is the fully configured development environment.
+You can code with your favorite text editor and debug in your local browser.
+It acts as a web server VM.

 1. Install Vagrant: http://downloads.vagrantup.com
 * Install VirtualBox: https://www.virtualbox.org/wiki/Downloads